-Our 2023 MFS Global Retirement Survey found that retirement confidence is on the decline with 58% of respondents indicating they would need to work longer than planned and 32% indicating they would not be able to retire at all.
-Furthermore, the survey showed 75% of respondents ranked "receiving a predictable stream of income payments throughout retirement" as one of the top three elements they want to see in a retirement portfolio.10
+Our 2025 MFS Global Retirement Survey found that retirement confidence is on the decline with 61% of respondents indicating they would need to work longer than planned and 25% indicating they would not be able to retire at all.
+Furthermore, the survey showed 72% of respondents ranked "receiving a predictable stream of income payments throughout retirement" as one of the top three elements they want to see in a retirement portfolio.9

-There has been a great deal of effort in the retirement industry to develop products that incorporate guaranteed income features, such as annuities, to be offered within defined contribution plans.
+There has been a great deal of effort in the retirement industry to develop products that incorporate annuity like features to be offered within defined contribution plans.
 However, uptake of these solutions has been relatively low, as they tend to be difficult for participants to understand and present administration and governance challenges.
 Accordingly, many sponsors are hesitant to be first movers.

 For sponsors who are thinking about retirement income options in the DC plan, the answer may be staring them in the face with their frozen or closed DB plans.
-Defined benefit plans are a time-tested way to provide lifetime income, while pooling longevity and investment risk for participants.
+Defined benefit plans are a time-tested way which could help provide lifetime income, while pooling longevity and investment risk for participants.